Luis-Nobrega/OSIRIS_with_Checkpoints/Steering_user_dev_guide.md

 >- AI tool implementation (?)
 >- Further paramether handling

-**Note to the developer:**

-Thank you for reading this not so professional guide.
-This code was developed by a physics undergrad as a final project along with other pieces of software.
-It was a bit rushed and it left many doors open for bugs.
-Altough my time in the project is finished, support will always be granted.
-If you need it, pls cc my supervisors.
+**A note from a previous developer:**

+Congratulations!
+You've just inherited a piece of code developed with equal parts passion, physics, and panic.

+Think of this less as "not so professional" and more as "artisanal, hand-crafted code with character."
+It was built by a physics undergrad (me!) running on caffeine and cosmic radiation during finals season.
+It works… mostly.
+It's like a quantum state: both functioning and full of surprises until observed.

+Yes, I left a few doors open for bugs.
+Consider them… features waiting to be discovered.

+My time at the helm is over, but I leave you with this wisdom:

+- The comments are your friends (especially the ones that look like !*! or !^! – they're my cryptic breadcrumbs).

+- When in doubt, try turning it off and on again.
+(Just kidding.
+Mostly.)

+- And remember: my brilliant supervisors are just an email away.
+If you find something particularly eldritch, please do cc them—they're the real wizards here.

+This code may have been rushed, but it was made with love (and maybe a few tears).
+I’m excited to see where you take it!

+Happy coding—and may the runtime be ever in your favor.

+Cheers,
+The sleep-deprived physics undergrad who probably should’ve commented more 😄

 # Support & Contact